Mandala of Green Tara

 Thu 21 to Sun 24 March 2019

 > with an optional 3-day extension incl. special sightseeing places! (more info will follow)

 The course is offered in English and will be professionally translated in Italian

 Because of Carmen’s three month stay in Venice we decided to offer an extra course in March 2019 and give you the opportunity to dive deeper into an amazing subject: the Mandala of Green Tara or Green Tara herself.
-In the first course (8-11 nov.
-2018) you will learn how to draw this subject, and in this second course (21-24 March 2019) you will learn how to color or paint your artwork with the right techniques.
+Students will learn how to draw this subject, and students who joined the previous course last november will learn how to color or paint their artwork with the right techniques.

 In this extended weekend course at a typical Venetian Palace on a canal in Venice’s historical center, you will learn how to paint / color the Mandala of Green Tara (or Green Tara itself) according to the tradition of Tibetan Buddhist thangkas (Tibetan scroll paintings).

 Green Tara, the female manifestation of active compassion, reaches out her hand to grant all wishes and, with her right foot outstretched, is ready to step down and help all who call upon her.